johanzi/crispr_cas9_arabidopsis/README.md

 ### Module vector pCBC-DT1T2

 More information on https://www.addgene.org/50590/

+Plasmid available in genebank format in `plasmids/pCBC_DT1T2.gbk`.
+This file can be open with the free software SnapGene viewer (download [here](https://www.snapgene.com/snapgene-viewer/)).

 This vector contains 2 single guide RNAs (sgRNAs) target sequences (Ns).
 More targets can be added by adding primers with specific overhanging sequence for Golden Gate assembly.
 See more details about Golden Gate assembly on [NEB website](https://international.neb.com/applications/cloning-and-synthetic-biology/dna-assembly-and-cloning/golden-gate-assembly).